-The HR Committee is currently comprised of the following four directors: Ms. Françoise Bertrand (Chair), Mr. Christopher Curfman, Ms. Joanne Ferstman and Mr. Pierre Labbé, all of whom are independent as defined under Regulation 52-110.
-Ms. Bertrand is not standing for re-election at the Meeting.
+The HR Committee is currently comprised of the following four directors: Mr. Pierre Labbé (Chair), Mr. Christopher Curfman, Ms. Joanne Ferstman and Ms. Candace MacGibbon, all of whom are independent as defined under Regulation 52-110.

 Relevant Education and Experience of Members of the HR Committee